 Track Your Finances In One Place: In order to optimize your finances, you’ve first got to track your finances.
 Sign up for Personal Capital’s free financial tools so you can track your net worth, analyze your investment portfolios for excessive fees, and run your financials through their fantastic Retirement Planning Calculator.
 Those who are on top of their finances build much greater wealth longer term than those who don’t.
 I’ve used Personal Capital since 2012 and have seen my net worth skyrocket.
 It’s the best free financial app out there to manage your money.

 Readers, what are some investments you’re making that have a built-in hedge?
 What are you are investing in with the stock market at an all-time high?
-Updated for 2017.
+Updated for 2018 and beyond.